Benefits and drawbacks of an electric wheelchair

 First, don’t underestimate the power of an electric motor.
 Being able to get around without relying on your upper body strength is a huge advantage of electric wheelchairs.
 Even if you have the strength to push a manual wheelchair for several hours, it can be exhausting over a full day of moving around.

 Another benefit of electric wheelchairs is that they can often go places manual wheelchairs cannot.
-Many electric wheelchairs have tight turning radii – for example, our Editor’s Choice power wheelchair from Titan has a turning radius of just 20 inches.
+Many electric wheelchairs have tight turning radii – for example, our Editor’s Choice power wheelchair has a turning radius of just 20 inches.
 That means you can more easily navigate through tight doorways and indoor spaces.

 Electric wheelchairs also come in handy if you need to go uphill.
 Pushing a manual wheelchair up even a small grade can be exhausting or impossible.
-Electric wheelchairs like the Sentire Med Forza model can climb grades up to 15 degrees with ease.
+Electric wheelchairs like the

 Of course, there are some downsides to electric wheelchairs.
 They’re almost always larger and heavier than manual wheelchairs, which can make them difficult to transfer by car or to take on a plane.
 Electric wheelchairs can also be expensive, especially for high-end models.
 The price is a major factor that discourages people from making the switch to electric powered mobility.